Alfred-Maurice de Zayas: Activism

 De Zayas was co-president, with Jacqueline Berenstein-Wavre, of the Association Suisses et Internationaux de Genève (ASIG) from 1996 to 2006.

-Since the 1990s, de Zayas has also focused on the genocides against the Armenians, Greeks of Pontos and Assyro-Chaldeans under the Ottoman Empire before, during, and after the First World War.
+Since the 1990s, de Zayas has also focused on the genocides against the Armenians, Greeks of Pontus and Assyro-Chaldeans under the Ottoman Empire before, during, and after the First World War.
 He advocates the creation of a Constitutional Convention for Cyprus and published a proposal for this together with Malcolm Shaw and Andreas Auer.
 He has argued for the recognition of "the human right to peace".

 In 2018 de Zayas sent a Memorandum to Gary W. B. Chang, Jeannette H. Castagnetti, and Members of the Judiciary for the State of Hawaii, speaking out against the continued prolonged U.S. occupation of The Hawaiian Kingdom.

-He supports the People's Mujahedin of Iran (MEK).
-The MEK reported that in July 2019, Zayas joined "European dignitaries" in one of their rallies, where he said "I have long felt solidarity and compassion with the MEK, for your cause, for the Iranian people and the ten-point plan of Madam Rajavi".
-He has also been on several UN Panels dealing with the human rights situation of the Iranian people and condemning decades of impunity.

 He has called for a peaceful solution to the dispute between India and Pakistan in accordance with pertinent UN resolutions and the right of self-determination of the Kashmiris.

 He has advocated the rights of many minorities and indigenous peoples to autonomy and self-determination in United Nations fora and before parliamentarians in the European Parliament, including the Armenians of Nagorno Karabagh, the Sahrawi population of Western Sahara, the Tamils of Sri Lanka, the Bubis of Equatorial Guinea, the Catalans of Spain, and the Igbos and Ogonis of Nigeria. de Zayas is an advocate of reviewing certain decolonization issues in the light of the UN Charter and General Assembly resolutions.
 In particular, he has criticized the Spanish amalgamation of the distinct Bubi people of Bioko Island with the people of another Spanish colony, Equatorial Guinea.